abila5h/CardReader/README.md

 ```
 ### Polling for a button
-Application sends a command to the MCU to check if switch is pressed using USB HID function (Visual Studio)
+Application sends a command to the MCU to check if switch is pressed in project board using USB HID function (Visual Studio)
 ```cpp
  write_buffer[0] = 0x00;
  write_buffer[1] = 0xAB;